5 Days in Sydney Itinerary (Free PDF Download)

 Newtown & Enmore

-From street art to craft brews, independent shops and watermelon cake.
-Newtown is best visited mid-afternoon or evening.
-Early mornings are a little quiet, and it’s worth noting some shops, particularly at the southern end, don’t open on Mondays.
+Street art, craft beer, independent shops, and watermelon cake.
+Newtown is better visited from mid-afternoon onwards.
+Mornings are quiet, and some shops at the southern end don’t open on Mondays.

-While you don’t need much of a plan, I like to take the train to St Peters, which lies at the southern end of the suburb and stroll the full length of the main street, King Street, weaving in and out of the back streets when I spy a mural or charming house.
+I like to take the train to St Peters at the southern end of King Street and walk the full length of the main strip, ducking into the back streets when something catches my eye.

 Make sure you save some time to visit one of the pubs or take a short stroll down Enmore road to Young Henry’s and try their “Newtowner.”

-We have a short self-guided walk in Newtown or a longer Inner West street art walk for mural fans.
+We have a short self-guided walk in Newtown or a longer Inner West street art walk for anyone who wants a route to follow.

-This street art and small bar tour covers similar ground to our self guided options but let’s you totally relax and put the map away!
+This street art and small bar tour covers similar ground but lets you put the map away entirely

 Manly and the Northern Beaches

-Check out our full list of things to do in Manly for more ideas.
+Our full list of things to do in Manly has more ideas if you want to plan the day in more detail.

 Day Five total transport costs: Potts Point – $6.60, Newtown $9.10, Manly $18.40.
 The daily cap will kick in at $19.30 Monday to Thursday.
 On Fridays and weekends a flat rate of $9.65 applies*